 This machine is only a bit heavier than the MacBook Air, but you get the same M1 processor and longer battery life.
 I want to emphasize that battery life: the MacBook Pro lasted for 16 hours and 32 minutes on our test.
 That's just...well, ridiculous, and it puts the MacBook Pro in a different league than its competitors.

 Apple brought the Touch Bar to the MacBook Pro, as well as a Touch ID sensor.
 The 13-inch MacBook Pro also offers an improved 720p webcam, a ridiculously fast SSD and a sleek design.
 What more can you ask for?

 Cons: Unfortunately, the base model MacBook Pro has only two Thunderbolt 3 ports versus four ports on the pricier MacBook Pro 13-inch.
 Oh, and it's time for Apple to get rid of those unsightly display bezels.

 See our full 13-inch MacBook Pro (M1, 2020) review

-MacBook Pro (13-inch) with 4 Thunderbolt ports: Best for most people
+MacBook Pro (13-inch) with 4 Thunderbolt ports: If you need more ports

-Pros: If you’re willing to spend $1,799, the MacBook Pro 13-inch (2020) is the fastest laptop in its class, packing a blazing 10th Gen Core i5 CPU, 8GB of RAM and 256GB of storage.
+Pros: If you’re willing to spend $1,799, the MacBook Pro 13-inch (2020) is among the fastest laptop in its class, packing a blazing 10th Gen Core i5 CPU, 8GB of RAM and 256GB of storage.
 In our testing, this MacBook Pro wiped the floor with most Windows laptops on both the Geekbench 5 benchmark and especially our SSD benchmark.
-And now you get all that power without having to deal with an awful keyboard because the new MacBook Pro was updated with a Magic Keyboard.
+And now you get all that power without having to deal with an awful keyboard.

 This model also offers a bright and colorful True Tone display that adjusts its color based on ambient lighting, and it delivers on battery life with 10 hours and 21 minutes of juice.